MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 If this setting is enabled, you can specify a TenantName which is the name the folder will use in the following convention:
 <br/> OneDrive – TenantName (specified by you) <br/> TenantName (specified by you)

-If you do not specify any TenantName, the folder will use the first segment of the FrontDoorURL as the its name.
+If you don't specify a TenantName, the folder will use the first segment of the FrontDoorURL as the name.
 For example, https://Contoso.SharePoint.com will use Contoso as the Tenant Name in the following convention:
 <br/> OneDrive – Contoso <br/> Contoso

-The example for this setting in the **.plist** file is:
+The example for this setting in the plist file is:
 <br/> \<key\>SharePointOnPremTenantName</key\> <br/> \<string\>Contoso</string\> <br/>

 [More info about configuring the OneDrive sync app for SharePoint Server 2019](/sharepoint/install/new-onedrive-sync-client)